junxit/us-congress-bills-109/metadata.md

 - 2005-06-23 — Introduced in House
 - 2005-06-23 — Introduced in House
 - 2005-06-23 — Referred to the House Committee on Financial Services.
+- 2005-06-30 — Referred to the Subcommittee on Housing and Community Opportunity.
+- 2005-06-30 — Subcommittee Hearings Held.
+- 2006-05-24 — Committee Consideration and Mark-up Session Held.
+- 2006-05-24 — Ordered to be Reported (Amended) by Voice Vote.
+- 2006-07-17 — Placed on the Union Calendar, Calendar No. 326.
+- 2006-07-17 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+109-571.
+- 2006-07-17 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+109-571.